How to Make a Purple Martin Gourd House

 Homemade birdhouses fashioned from gourds have been used for centuries to attract purple martins.
-Learn to make your own.
+Learn how to make your own purple martin gourd house.

-These basic gourd birdhouses are popular with the birds and purple martin “landlords”.
-The best part is, there’s no limit to the number of homemade birdhouses you can produce and hang right in your yard.
-We’ve heard of one martin enthusiast who puts up and maintains more than 600 gourd houses every year!
+These basic gourd birdhouses are popular with the birds and purple martin landlords.
+The best part is, there’s no limit to the number of homemade purple martin gourd houses you can produce and hang right in your yard.
+We’ve heard of one purple martin enthusiast who puts up and maintains more than 600 gourd houses every year!

 Prepping the Gourd

 To start, you’ll need one hard-shell gourd, also known as a bottle gourd or birdhouse gourd.
 Harvest a hard-shell gourd when the vine has withered.
 Be careful to leave the stem attached.
 It’s best to cut the stem with a pruning shears so you don’t bruise it.
 A good purple martin gourd has a diameter of about 8 to 13 inches.
 Wash it thoroughly in water, rinse in a solution of 1 part disinfectant (bleach works fine) and 10 parts water, and dry it with a towel.

 Hang the gourd in a sunny spot or place it on newspaper in a warm dry spot (such as an attic or basement) for 3 to 6 months.
 If the gourd is lying on a flat surface, be sure to frequently turn it.
 The gourd will begin to mold as it dries—don’t throw it out!
 This is a natural part of the curing process.
 Gourds dried indoors will grow the most mold and should be wiped clean frequently with the same concentration (1 to 10) of disinfectant you used for cleaning.
 However, discard any gourds that become soft or wrinkled.

 Check if the gourd is dry by giving it a good shake—if the seeds rattle, it’s time to make a purple martin gourd house!

 Materials for a Purple Martin Gourd House: